zjin-lcf/HeCBench/README.md

 Platform 1: Intel<sup>®</sup> Xeon E3-1284L with a Gen8 P6300 integrated GPU
 Platform 2: Intel<sup>®</sup> Xeon E-2176G with a Gen9.5 UHD630 integrated GPU

-*newer versions are only used when they can produce results correctly
+*newer versions may be used when they can produce results correctly

 ## Run
 A script "run.sh" attempts to run all tests with the OpenCL plugin interface.
 To run a single test, go to a test directory and type the command "make run".